-Advanced Measurement Approach (Parallel Run)
+Advanced Measurement Approach

-- > In SBI, in order to successfully embed the risk culture and operational risk management, Risk Management Committees at various levels at circles like RMCAOs, RMCCs, and also RMCs at the Business and Support Groups (RMC-R & DB, RMC-IBG, RMC-GMU, RMC-CAG, RMC-CCG, RMC-SARG & RMC-IT) are in place in addition to the Operational Risk Management Committee (ORMC) and the Risk Management Committee of the Board (RMCB). - > The process of building a comprehensive database of internal and external losses due to Operational Risks as per Basel defined 8 Business Lines and 7 Loss Event Types is in place, as part of AMA process.
-In addition, Near Miss Events and external losses are also captured so as to improve risk management practices.
+- In SBI, in order to successfully embed the risk culture and operational risk management, Risk Management Committees at various levels at circles like RMCAOs, RMCCs, and also RMCs at the Business and Support Groups (RMC-R & DB, RMC-IBG, RMC-GMU, RMC-CAG, RMC-CCG, RMC-SARG & RMC-IT) are in place in addition to the Operational Risk Management Committee (ORMC) and the Risk Management Committee of the Board (RMCB). - ➤ The process of building a comprehensive database of internal and external losses due to Operational Risks as per Basel defined 8 Business Lines and 7 Loss Event Types is in place.
+In addition, Near Miss Events and external losses are also captured to improve risk management practices. - Excel based template for conducting Risk & Control Self-Assessment (RCSA) exercise through workshops has been introduced with the provision of Inherent Risk and Residual

-- Excel based template for conducting Risk & Control Self-Assessment (RCSA) exercise through workshops has been introduced with the provision of Inherent Risk and Residual Risk, control element to arrive at and assess the effectiveness of the current control environment and heat maps to describe the Risk Levels.
-We have also introduced Theme Based RCSA recently.
-During current financial year RCSA exercise has been rolled out in selected branches/CPCs.
-Top risks identified in the RCSA exercises along with their mitigation plan are being addressed on an ongoing basis. - ➤ Key Indicators (KIs) have been identified across the Business and Support Groups with threshold and monitoring mechanism.
+Risk, control element to arrive at and assess the effectiveness of the current control environment and heat maps to describe the Risk Levels.
+We also conduct Theme Based RCSA to identify system and process gaps, if any by Subject Matter Experts.
+During current financial year, RCSA exercise has been rolled out in selected branches/CPCs.
+Top risks identified in the RCSA exercises along with their mitigation plan are being addressed on an ongoing basis.

+- ➤ Key Indicators (KIs) have been identified across the Business and Support Groups with threshold and monitoring mechanism.
 KIs are being monitored at quarterly intervals by the RMCs, the ORMC and the RMCB.
-Top 10 KIs have been identified during current financial year for close follow up. - ➤ Bank also periodically undertakes the process of AMA Use-Test. - ➤ Development of internal systems for quantifying and monitoring operational risk as required under Basel II defined Advanced Measurement Approach (AMA) is in place. - ➤ The Bank had earlier received approval for the parallel run for AMA.
-However, due to recent revision in Basel III framework by the Basel Committee on Banking Supervision (BCBS), RBI has advised to discontinue submission of AMA Capital Computation.
+Top 10 KIs have been identified during current financial year for close follow up. - ➤ Bank also periodically undertakes the process of Use-Test. - > Development of internal systems for quantifying and monitoring operational risk as required under Basel II guidelines is in place. - ➤ The Bank had earlier received approval for the parallel run for AMA.
+However, due to recent revision in Basel III framework by the Basel Committee on Banking Supervision (BCBS), RBI has advised to discontinue with submission of capital computation as per AMA.

-Others
+> Others